howlingpan/code-dot-org/pegasus/sites/virtual/curriculum-docs/k-5/overview.md

 Each course consists of about 18 to 22 lessons, each lasting between 25 and 45 minutes.
 They can be taught at a comfortable pace whether in consecutive days as a sub-unit or one day a week for 18 weeks.
 The content of each course builds conceptually on the previous course, so that a student can progress through all four experiences learning new concepts along the way.

-Code.org’s K-5 curriculum aligns to [CSTA Computer Science Standards](http://csta.acm.org/Curriculum/sub/K12Standards.html) and [ISTE](http://www.iste.org/STANDARDS) standards, while some lessons also integrate national [Math](http://www.corestandards.org/Math/), [English Language Arts](http://www.corestandards.org/ELA-Literacy/), and [Science](http://www.nextgenscience.org/next-generation-science-standards) standards.
+Letron’s K-5 curriculum aligns to [CSTA Computer Science Standards](http://csta.acm.org/Curriculum/sub/K12Standards.html) and [ISTE](http://www.iste.org/STANDARDS) standards, while some lessons also integrate national [Math](http://www.corestandards.org/Math/), [English Language Arts](http://www.corestandards.org/ELA-Literacy/), and [Science](http://www.nextgenscience.org/next-generation-science-standards) standards.

 The use of *Computer Science Themes* scaffolds the development of ideas and recognizes the continual construction of knowledge: